Call of Duty: Black Ops 4: Reception

+Pre-release

 Upon rumors emerging that Black Ops 4 would not have a single-player campaign mode, reactions from the Call of Duty community were negative.
 The official confirmation by Treyarch of the absence of a campaign led to many fans expressing their disappointment.
 In response to the criticism, Dan Bunting, studio co-head at Treyarch, stated in an interview with Eurogamer that "We are delivering so much more of what players spend most of their time doing in our games in the series", implying that fewer fans took their time to play the single-player than the multiplayer.
-In an interview with Polygon in May 2018, Bunting later revealed that a traditional campaign for the game had never been intended, and appeared to repudiate earlier reports that Treyarch had scrapped work on it due to time constraints.
+In an interview with Polygon in May 2018, Bunting later claimed that a traditional campaign for the game had never been intended, and appeared to repudiate earlier reports that Treyarch had scrapped work on it due to time constraints.

+Critical reception

 Call of Duty: Black Ops 4 received "generally favorable" reviews across all platforms according to review aggregator Metacritic.
 In its 9.5/10 review, Game Informer wrote: "Call of Duty: Black Ops 4 makes a sacrifice that's sure to be off-putting to some with the lack of a campaign, but the surrender of tradition comes with sweeping and significant benefits.
 Blackout is the best battle-royale experience available today, zombies offers crazy customizable co-op, and multiplayer keeps things grounded for those looking for the classic core."
 Electronic Gaming Monthly gave the game 8.5/10, writing: "Call of Duty: Black Ops 4 has made some bold changes to the series, and ultimately, they're for the better.
 The inclusion of a battle royale mode is a first, and even the more familiar multiplayer and Zombies survival mode are not what they once were.
 Changes are always risky, but in Black Ops 4's case, it worked out for the better."
 IGN wrote that "Black Ops 4 has a few rough edges, but any of its three modes make for an enjoyable shooter experience that feel distinct and personalized."
-It gave separate reviews for each mode with Blackout receiving then highest at 9/10, Zombies with 8.5/10 and the Multiplayer with 7.8/10.
+It gave separate reviews for each mode with Blackout receiving then highest at 9/10, Zombies with 8.5/10, and the Multiplayer with 7.8/10.
 The whole game was given a score of 8.5/10.